arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Files.md

 File access in Foxx
 ===================

-Files within the service folder should always be considered read-only: you should not expect to be able to write to your service folder or modify any existing files.
+Files within the service folder should always be considered read-only.
+You should not expect to be able to write to your service folder or modify any existing files.

+ArangoDB is primarily a database.
+In most cases the best place to store data is therefore inside the database, not on the file system.

 Serving files
 -------------